orsonteodoro/gcf2/README.md

 get moved to the end of the list.
 Unmergeable rearragement should be done for already installed packages, app packages, or dependency less packages.

-In steps 13-19, before doing repairs, preview the resume list before saving the copy.
+In steps 12-18, before doing repairs, preview the resume list before saving the copy.
 After the toolchain is repaired by replacing the shared-lib or executable, add or disable CFI or its schemes and `emerge -1vO <pkgname>` the package belonging to that shared-lib or executable then `--resume`.

-The reasons of CFIing @system later on in steps 14 and 15 is so that disruption is minimized in steps 3-6 and to at least have one working compiler toolchain as the fallback to fix the broken one.
+The reasons of CFIing @system later on in steps 13-14 is so that disruption is minimized in steps 3-6 and to at least have one working compiler toolchain as the fallback to fix the broken one.
 It may be possible to eliminate 14 and 15 now that the package.env is matured and tested enough for @system, but due to